What is a Hotel?

 Hotel & Motel License Fees

-All Lodging License fees can be determined by going to our fee calculator form.
+Lodging license fees can be determined by visiting our lodging fees page.
 An explanation of the fee schedule for Hotels & Motels is below.

 Remember to add the $50 APPLICATION FEE when making NEW and CHANGE OWNER applications.